Roy-Bivash/To-Do-Liste-v2/README.md

 # To-Do-Liste-v2

-A simple todo-liste that use localstorage in javascript
+A simple todo-liste that use localstorage in javascript : <a target="_blank" href="https://roy-bivash.github.io/To-Do-Liste-v2/">DEMO v2</a>
-<a target="_blank" href="https://roy-bivash.github.io/To-Do-Liste-v2/">Click here for the DEMO</a>

-This is the version 2 of the <a target="_blank" href="https://roy-bivash.github.io/To-Do-Liste/">this Todo List</a>
+Also see the v1 : <a target="_blank" href="https://roy-bivash.github.io/To-Do-Liste/">DEMO v1</a>

 Update :
 - Possibility to add multiple lists